-- To ensure effective co-ordination of and collaboration between national and regional WS organisations in Europe, avoiding the unnecessary duplication of resources
+- To ensure effective coordination of, and collaboration between national and regional WS organizations in Europe, avoiding the unnecessary duplication of resources

-- To help direct individuals with WS, as well as their families and carers, to appropriate providers of support
+- To help direct individuals with WS, as well as their families and carers, to their relevant national or regional associations and to appropriate potential providers of support

-- To co-ordinate international research efforts by connecting relevant research institutes and professionals with WS organisations
+- To co-ordinate international research efforts by connecting relevant research institutions and professionals with WS organizations

 - The sharing and translation of relevant publications and guidance materials into the languages of member associations

-- To organise and participate in international congresses
+- To organize and participate in international congresses

-- To promote and manage contact between WS organisations and research institutes outside of Europe
+- To promote and manage contact between WS organizations and research institutes outside of Europe

 Our ways of working